 Headset or head microphones: The microphone includes a headband to adjust onto the guide’s head.
 The microphone is very close to the mouth, approximately 2-3 centimeters away.
 The guide uses this microphone when in motion.
 It is also highly recommended for noisy environments.
 Having the microphone so close to the mouth effectively captures the voice while the ambient background noise is lower.
 The microphone cap, which is hidden by foam, is L-shaped and directive.
 The short side of the L should point towards the mouth.

 Neck or tie microphones: The microphone has a clip which snaps onto the neck of the shirt, not far from the throat.
 This microphone is used when the speaker is standing still or sitting down.
 It should not be used when the speaker is in motion or a noisy environment.
 The tie microphone will always have a volume lower than the headset.

 Pencil microphone: The microphone resembles a pencil.
 When connected to the transmitter, the set is used as a standard handheld microphone.
 This solution works wonderfully when several speakers are sharing the microphone because it is easy to pass between presenters.

 TYPES OF HEADPHONES

-Visitors can use different types of headphones.
+Visitors can use different types of headphones with a tour guide receiver.
 Three types are typically used:

 Monaural earset: These fit on one ear leaving the other ear free.
 This is the most commonly used type and is effective for guided tours in enclosed and open spaces.
 In urban areas with traffic, this is the only model that should be used because it does not distract the user from the environment.
 Its usage in noisy environments is not recommended.